GoogleCloudPlatform/DataflowTemplates/v2/pubsub-binary-to-bigtable/docs/PubSubProtoToBigtable/README.md

 *   inputSubscription: The name of the subscription from which data is read.
 For example, projects/\<project-id\>/subscriptions/\<subscription-name\>.
-*   outputTopic: Pub/Sub topic to write unprocessed records.
+*   deadLetterTopic: Pub/Sub topic to write unprocessed records.
 For example, projects/\<project-id\>/topics/\<topic-name\>.
 *   bigtableWriteProjectId: Bigtable project id to write to
 *   bigtableWriteInstanceId: Bigtable instance id to write to